Peacock Gudgeon (Tateurndina Ocellicauda)

 The Peacock Gudgeon is an amazingly attractive, peaceful and unique freshwater fish.
 Not only do they look amazing, but they are hardy and easy to look after.
 They do not need certain conditions that are challenging to maintain, and they get along with plenty of other species making them a great member of the community aquarium.

-The sides of their body sport red dotted stripes that run vertically down the entire length of the fish and they have a yellow abdomen.
+The sides of their body sport red dotted stripes that run vertically down the fish's entire length, and they also have a yellow abdomen.
 On either side of the body, there is a single, large black spot at the base of the caudal fin, and this distinct characteristic gives them the peacock name.

 |Scientific Name||Tateurndina Ocellicauda|